helpcrunch/android-sdk-demo/README.md

 <a href="https://www.apache.org/licenses/LICENSE-2.0.html"><img alt="Apache License" src="http://img.shields.io/badge/license-APACHE2-blue.svg?style=flat" /></a>
 </p>

+**⚠ Please note**
+---
+Version 3.2.8 is the last one that supports `Android API 19`.
+Releases since version `v3.3.0`, will support `Android API 21` and higher.
+We are dropping support for older devices below Android 5 and will update all dependencies to the latest versions available at the time of release.
+---

 ### Helpcrunch Android SDK Demo
 A perfect live chat, email automation and a super-intuitive help desk in one smart customer communication platform.